drop-target-pinball/coroutine/README.md

 exits or it can be called manually to terminate the coroutine early.

-A coroutine has the option of creating another coroutine that shares its cancellation function by using `NewCoroutine` in the coroutine context instead of `coroutine.New`.
+A coroutine has the option of creating another coroutine that shares its cancellation function by using `New` in the coroutine context instead of `coroutine.New`.
 In this case, the child coroutine is canceled when the parent coroutine is canceled.

 For example, let's create two coroutines--one will display "A" every second, one will display "B" every other second: